core-wg/resource-directory/draft-ietf-core-resource-directory.md

 changes from -25 to -26

-* Minor editorial fixes in response to Gen-ART review.
+* Various editorial fixes in response to Gen-ART and IESG reviews.

 * Random EP names: Point that multiple collisions are possible but unlikely.